The Luxury Watch Market Is Booming. Here's What You Need To Know Before You Invest

 How Much Does A Luxury Watch Cost?

 The price of a watch varies vastly and depends on whether you’re looking for a seasonal addition to your 2022 wardrobe or a lifelong timepiece.
-While fashion watches come with "lower" prices — an Hermès watch can sell for $1,000 to $3,000 — they are harder and less lucrative to sell in the long run.
-A Rolex in the secondhand market currently sells for as low as $1,600 but can go up to $144,000, depending on the model and material, according to the watch search engine WatchCharts.
+While fashion watches come with "lower" prices — an Hermès watch can sell for £700 – £2,200 — they are harder and less lucrative to sell in the long run.
+A Rolex in the secondhand market currently sells for as low as £1180 but can go up to £106,000, depending on the model and material, according to the watch search engine WatchCharts.
 But while the cost may be higher for the top-tier watch brands, they normally sell for twice their original value in the secondhand market, according to Layne.
 If an investment piece is what a buyer is after, she says that looking for discontinued models, especially for brands like Rolex, Audemars Piguet, Philippe Patek, and Richard Mille, is a wise long-term goal because of the higher demand for them.

-Advertisement

 For many first-time shoppers who are looking to splurge, Cartier is a good starting point because of the brand’s mid-level pricing but good retention value.
 “They're not super rare watches, so you can find an abundance of them on the secondary market and you can find a pretty good price,” says Wallner.
-On The RealReal, for example, the cheapest available Cartier Tank Française is selling for $1,995, while, on Rebag, it’s going for $2,365.
-(Its estimated retail value ranges between $3,200 and $3,500.)
+On The RealReal, for example, the cheapest available Cartier Tank Française is selling for $1,995, while, on Rebag, it’s going for $2,365 (£1,743).
+Its estimated retail value ranges between $3,200 and $3,500 £2,359– £2,580).
 Wallner says this price range is typical for a first-time watch investment, depending on the quality and rarity of the model.

+Advertisement

-Still, even a thousand-dollar watch is out of reach of many.
+Still, a thousand-pound watch is out of reach of many.
 Wallner says there are still good investment opportunities to be found with lower budgets.
-"You can get a cool vintage Seiko that costs $300 on eBay," she says.
-Wallner also suggests going with direct-to-consumer brands, instead of big names, that offer quality watches below $500, including Daniel Wellington and Breda.
+"You can get a cool vintage Seiko that costs $300 (£221) on eBay," she says.
+Wallner also suggests going with direct-to-consumer brands, instead of big names, that offer quality watches below $500 (£368), including Daniel Wellington and Breda.
 It's also a good starting point for those who are interested in watches but don't wear timepieces on a regular basis.
 "If you [previously] never wore watches, it's nice to start with a watch that's not as expensive just to make sure you like the feel of it on your wrist," she says.

 What Else To Keep In Mind When Shopping For A Luxury Watch?